 Jerry has been working at what is now UNEP-WCMC for more than 30 years in a range of different capacities, including establishment of both the World Database on Protected Areas and the Biodiversity Indicators Partnership.
 Prior to joining the Centre he spent five years carrying out research on the distribution of insects in upland streams on the edge of the Peak District National Park in England, and before that was working for the British Trust for Ornithology.

-As Head of Conventions and Policy Support, Jerry has overall responsibility for a number of key projects including:
+Jerry has overall responsibility for a number of key projects including: